 Bring lots of high calorie food that is lightweight and compact.
 Don’t forget the snacks!
 You’ll burn more calories hiking than on a usual day so don’t be afraid to pack a little extra.

-I recommend: Check out my tips for choosing the best backpacking meals.
+I recommend: Check out my tips for choosing the best backpacking meals and my guide to making cheap backpacking meals from grocery store ingredients.

 Optional Extra Gear